Hypnotherapy for changing habits, including nail biting, hair pulling (trichotillomania), skin picking, thumb sucking

 Habits are quite remarkable mechanisms created by our brains, so that we don't have to think through our response in every instance: we can just act.

 Habits are built in the subconscious, based on what we see important people do, or actions of our own that have helped us when we feel anxious, bored or uncomfortable.
-The habit (eg biting your nails, pulling your hair, picking your skin, sucking your thumb) becomes ingrained as an automatic, subconscious response through longstanding repetition.
+The habit or behaviour (eg biting your nails, pulling your hair, picking your skin, sucking your thumb) becomes ingrained as an automatic, subconscious response through longstanding repetition, and the experience of immediate relief, satisfaction or gratification.

-The challenge occurs where a habit has negative consequences (eg nail infections, bald patches, skin scarring, reduced self-confidence, limitations on relationships and experiences).
-It then needs to be changed to something more positive, and this is where the unconscious nature of habitual response is the key to change.
+The challenge occurs where a habit or behaviour has negative consequences (eg nail infections, bald patches, skin scarring, reduced self-confidence, limitations on relationships and experiences).
+It then needs to be changed to something more positive, and this is where the unconscious nature of habitual response is one of the keys to change.

-Hypnotherapy can help you replace the old, negative behaviour with a new, positive habit that still meets the original need.
-For example, instead of biting your nails to relieve anxiety or boredom, you change the habit content to focussing on your breathing in very short relaxation sessions throughout the day.
+Hypnotherapy can help you replace the old, unwanted behaviour with a new, positive response that still meets the original need.
+For example, instead of pulling, picking or biting to relieve anxiety or boredom, you change the habit content to something incompatible with pulling, picking or biting that is more beneficial (eg using a fiddle toy, crocheting, knitting, focussing on your breathing in very short relaxation sessions throughout the day).
+This habit reversal/substitution would be developed in conjunction with a focus on important related issues such as managing stress and anxiety better, and improving your self-esteem and confidence.

-How hypnotherapy can help you change your habits, including nail biting, hair pulling (trichotillomania), skin picking, thumb sucking
+How hypnotherapy can help you change your habits and behaviour

 In the deeply relaxed hypnotic state, the subconscious becomes accessible and receptive to suggestions for change.
-And because habits have their origin, creation and location in the subconscious, hypnotherapy's ability to access and influence the subconscious makes it a very effective way to change negative habits to something positive and healthy.
+And because habits have their origin, creation and location in the subconscious, hypnotherapy's ability to access and influence the subconscious makes it a very effective way to change habits or behaviour into responses that are more beneficial and healthy.

-Using hypnotherapy to change habits can help you:
+Using hypnotherapy to change habits and behaviour can help you regain control, increase your awareness and ability to choose:

-• identify trigger situations and people, and create and rehearse new, personalised responses
+• identify trigger situations and people, and rehearse using your new response in these situations

-• increase your calm, confidence and relaxation, so the need for the habit is reduced
+• increase your calm, confidence and relaxation, so the need for the habit or behaviour is reduced

 [read more]